 If you have all of these preferences set and a patron still can't place a hold, make sure they're logged in to Researcher.

 Alexandria provides a number of reports.
-Some of these should be relate directly to Holds and should be run on a regular basis.
-The most useful for Holds are listed and explained below.
+Some of these relate directly to holds and should be run on a regular basis.
+The most useful for holds are listed and explained below.

 - In-Stock Hold Notice.
 This report will generate notices for patrons that their item is In-Stock and is being held for them.